FAQ: Acupuncture and TCM

 8. Can I combine acupuncture and TCM with Western medicine?

 Many clients undergo acupuncture and TCM alongside conventional medication.
 It is advisable, however, that herbal medicine and conventional medicine be taken at different times of the day.
-With TCM treatment, Western medication can often be reduced slowly as the client’s health improves, in consultation with both the client’s conventional doctor and TCM practitioner.
+With TCM treatment, Western medication can often be reduced slowly as the client’s health improves, in consultation with both the client’s conventional doctor, acupuncturist and TCM practitioner.
 Be sure to discuss this with your prescribing medical doctor.
 Please inform both your medical doctor and practitioner of TCM about the herbs and drugs you are presently or will be taking.
-It is our goal at BodaHealth to have patients receive the best possible quality of care.
+It is our goal at BodaHealth that our patients receive the best possible quality of care.
 This often involves working in consultation with your MD or other health practitioner to best serve your needs.

 9. Why are Chinese herbal medicines used?